Skip to Main Content AUB

 References to images found in a printed book should be made up of the following elements:

-• Creator's Family Name, Initial(s)
+• Image Creator's Family Name, Initial(s).

-• Title or description of image (in italics)
+• Title or description of image

-• In:
+• In

-• Title of book (in italics)
+• Title of book.

 • Place of publication:

-• Publisher
+• Publisher.

 • Page number(s) of image.